akroshko/emacs-otlb/README.md

 This package requires a standard Emacs installation, of course.
-It has mostly been tested with the current Emacs package on *Debian Linux (Jessie) 8.2*.
+It has mostly been tested with the current Emacs package on *Debian Linux (Stretch) 9*.
 The packages required, given by a convenient install command are:

     sudo apt-get install git python-lxml xmlstarlet